hostinger/fireactions/README.md

 - **Customizable**

-  Define Your own virtual machine Flavors, Groups, Images and more to match Your needs.
+  Define job labels and customize virtual machine resources to fit Your needs.
 See [Configuration](./docs/configuration.md) for more information.

 ## Quickstart